Olympic-class ocean liner: Safety features

-The sinking of Titanic revealed serious faults in the design of the Olympic-class liners, needing a major refit for Olympic in late 1912 and major design changes to Britannic, which was still in the early phases of construction.
-Titanic had sunk because her five forward compartments had been breached, above the keel but below the waterline, bypassing the double-bottom completely.
-The low height of the bulkheads had also failed the ship, allowing for uncontrolled flooding once the water in the breached compartments had reached E Deck.
-The refit on Olympic raised the middle five bulkheads to B Deck, the others to D Deck and also extended the double-bottom along the hull up to G Deck.
-These improvements were incorporated into Britannic, along with two additional bulkheads.
-Such improvements meant that both Olympic and Britannic could survive the scenario that had caused their sister ship to founder.
-The three ships were fitted with brass three-chime triple-chambered steam whistles on all four funnels.
-Only the whistles on the first and second funnels functioned however, as those on the third and fourth funnels were dummies fitted for aesthetic reasons and had no valves or bellows.
+The sinking of Titanic led to Harland & Wolff as well as White Star determining upon refitting the liners following a revision, thereby requiring major safety enhancements for Olympic during late 1912 along with major design reforms within Britannic, having had her keel laid down months beforehand.
+Six forward compartments amongst the sixteen bulkheads of Titanic were breached, above the keel albeit below the waterline, bypassing the double-bottom entirely.
+The low height of the bulkheads also failed the ship, granting leeway for unpreventable flooding after water within the breached compartments reached E Deck.
+The refit on Olympic raised the middle five bulkheads to B Deck, the others to D Deck and also oversaw an extension of the double-bottom along the hull up to G Deck.
+These improvements were designed in Britannic, along with two additional bulkheads.
+These reforms translated into both Olympic and Britannic surviving the scenario leading to their middle sister to founder.
+The three ships were fitted with brass three-chime triple-chambered steam whistles amongst all four stacks.
+Only the whistles on the first and second of these functioned however, given that those on the third and fourth were decorations fitted for aesthetic reasons holding neither valves nor bellows.

 Lifeboats

 Each ship could accommodate a maximum of 64 lifeboats.
 However, only 20 boats were installed on Olympic and Titanic during construction to avoid cluttering the deck and provide more space for passengers.
 Shipbuilders of the era envisaged the ocean liner itself as the ultimate lifeboat and therefore imagined that a lifeboat's purpose was that of a ferry between a foundering liner and a rescue ship.
 Despite the low number of lifeboats, both Olympic and Titanic exceeded Board of Trade regulations of the time.
-Following the sinking of Titanic, more lifeboats were added to Olympic (some lifeboats might even have been from the foundered Titanic).
+Following the sinking of Titanic, more lifeboats were added to Olympic.
 Britannic, meanwhile, was equipped with eight huge gantry davits, six along the Boat Deck and two on the Poop Deck at the stern.
 Each contained six lifeboats and were individually powered by electric motors with their own night time illumination.
 In the event that the ship should develop a list and make the lowering of lifeboats impossible along one side, the davits could be manoeuvred to pick up lifeboats from the other side of the deck.